Happy Wallets

 Defy gravity at the Lee and Joe Jamail Skatepark

 Houston’s first public skatepark is home to one of the largest cradles in the nation.
 Occupying 30,000 square feet, there’s plenty of space for novice and pro skaters alike.
-Whether you’re there to hop on a board yourself or simply spectate, the downtown skatepark is great for all ages.
+Whether you’re there to hop on a board yourself or simply spectate, the Downtown skatepark is great for all ages.
 Drop the kids off for free after-school skating or wander around to discover all the graffiti art (and maybe contribute some of your own).
 The park offers all the fun of skateboarding culture, but with a Houston flair.

 Explore Buffalo Bayou Park by bike